lextoumbourou/notes/notes/permanent/asymptotic-analysis.md

 How much memory is required to complete the algorithm?

 ## [Big-O Notation](big-o-notation.md)

+Big-O finds the upper bound of a function's asympototic growth.

 When comparing a function's asymptotic growth, we can look at only the parts that grow the fastest.
 Big-O notation describes just the fastest growing factor of a function, to simplify the comparison of algorithms.